Thursday, 3/17/22, Norristown via Zoom

-This workshop is designed to help therapists strengthen their skills is providing leadership and structure in family therapy sessions.
-This is key to successful outcomes in ESFT.
-Participants in this workshop will learn how structure and leadership helps to create a safe environment for therapy and growth.
-Strategies for increasing predictability and structure will be discussed, such as establishing routines in their approach to beginning and ending sessions.
-Methods are described and demonstrated for orienting family members to sessions in the beginning and then debriefing at the end of sessions.
-During the workshop, participants will have opportunities to reflect on their perceptions of leadership, their personal leadership style, and their personal challenges in the leadership role.
-Attention will be given to the use of co-therapy and its unique benefits and challenges related to leadership in family sessions.
+This workshop is designed to explore the importance of leadership and structure in family therapy, and the clinician’s role in this process.
+Participants in this workshop will learn about the benefits of structure and leadership in producing a safe environment for therapy and growth.
+Strategies for increasing predictability and structure will be discussed including orienting clients to treatment, facilitation, and debriefing/closure of sessions.
+During the workshop, participants will have opportunities to reflect on their perceptions of leadership, personal leadership style, and personal challenges in the leadership role.
+Attention will be given to the use of co-therapy and its unique benefits and challenges related to leadership.

 As a result of participating in this workshop, therapists will be able to:

 - Describe two ways that structure promotes a positive therapeutic environment

 - Develop protocols for opening and closing therapy sessions